 Why Choose Colleges that are Free?

 Getting a good education that is worthwhile sometimes comes with a hefty price.
 Many colleges and universities can be as much as a down payment on a house.
 Whether you are fresh out of high school, going back to school for a career change, or just want to take some courses during your retirement, no one wants to make the decision for higher learning, a big financial commitment or life changing event.
 Learning a new skill or just brushing up on some old ones should be easy and affordable.

-- Second, Students may have the option to choose a career field that they love and will benefit from.
-This can also give students more freedom (and more time) to decide on a major if they are still undecided.
+Second, Students may have the option to choose a career field that they love and will benefit from.
+This can also give undecided students more freedom and time to decide on a major.